thoughtspot/thoughtspot.github.io/_admin/data-security/sharing-security-overview.md

 **Can share with all users** privilege can also share with groups marked as **NOT SHAREABLE**.

-User in groups marked **NOT SHAREABLE** cannot share objects among themselves.
+Users in groups marked **NOT SHAREABLE** cannot share objects among themselves.
 In multi-tenant scenarios, admins can create groups that bring together portions of two non-share groups so that they can share.
 For example, the members of group C can share even if they belong to other groups that cannot.